 Victims of Crime May Request Restitution

-To solve this problem, the Chief of Justice of the Supreme Court has announced the issuance of Supreme Court Regulation No. 1 of 2022 (“PERMA 1/2022“) concerning the Procedure for Completing Applications and Providing Restitution and Compensation to Victims of Crime, in this article we will highlight the key provisions.
+To solve this problem, the Supreme Court of the Republic of Indonesia has announced the issuance of Supreme Court Regulation No. 1 of 2022 concerning the Procedure for Completing Applications and Providing Restitution and Compensation to Victims of Crime (“PERMA 1/2022”).

 What is Restitution?

-Defined in PERMA 1/2022, Restitution is compensation given to victims or their families by perpetrators of criminal acts or third parties.
+Defined in PERMA 1/2022, Restitution is compensation given to Victims or their families by perpetrators of criminal acts or third parties.
+Restitutions may be granted to Victims or their families in the form of:

-1. Compensation for loss of wealth and/or income;
+1. compensation for loss of wealth and/or income;

-2. Compensation for losses, both material and immaterial, caused by suffering directly related to a crime;
+2. compensation for losses, both material and immaterial, caused by suffering directly related to a crime;

-3. Reimburse of medical and/or psychological treatment costs; and/or
+3. reimburse of medical and/or psychological treatment costs; and/or

-4. Other losses victims suffer due to criminal acts include basic transportation costs, attorney fees, or additional costs related to legal proceedings.
+4. other losses suffered by Victims as a result of criminal acts including basic transportation costs, attorney fees, or additional costs related to legal proceedings.

-While the definition of the victim, as mentioned in the Petitioner’s definition, is a person, including children who are not yet 18 (eighteen) years old or are still in the womb, who experiences physical and mental suffering and/or economic losses as a result of a crime.
+While the definition of the “Victim”, as mentioned in the Petitioner’s definition, is a person, including children who are not yet 18 (eighteen) years old or are still in the womb, who experiences physical, and mental suffering and/or economic losses as a result of a crime.

-However, not all victims of crimes are eligible for Restitution under PERMA 1/2022.
+However, not all Victims of crimes are eligible for Restitution under PERMA 1/2022.
 The provisions in PERMA 1/2022 only apply to petitions for Restitution for cases of criminal acts of serious human rights violations, terrorism, trafficking in persons, racial and ethnic discrimination, crimes related to children, and other crimes determined by a decision of the LPSK.

 How to Request for Restitution?

-1. The Identity of the Petitioner;
+1. the Identity of the Petitioner;

-2. The identity of the victim, in case the Petitioner is not the victim;
+2. the identity of the Victim, in case the Petitioner is not the Victim;

-3. Description of the criminal act;
+3. description of the criminal act;

-4. The identity of the Defendant/Respondent;
+4. the identity of the Defendant/Respondent;

-5. Description of material/immaterial loss suffered; and
+5. description of material/immaterial loss suffered; and

-6. Amount of Restitution petitioned.
+6. amount of Restitution petitioned.

 The request for Restitution can be submitted during the trial process of the criminal case in which the petition for Restitution is submitted to the Chairperson/Head of the Court directly or through the LPSK, investigators, or the Public Prosecutor.